 Which ScanNCut Should I Buy?

 Boy, do I get asked this question A LOT!
-I’m personally on SNC #3 and I started with the previous CM model 650W so I’ve been around the block a bit on this.
+I’m personally on SNC #3 (the SDX 325) and I started with the previous CM model 650W so I’ve been around the block a bit on this.
 The thoughts in the post below are just from my personal experience.
 I’m not a Brother employee, dealer, or any type of Brother ambassador.
 If a model number I discuss has a + sign after it, then that means that model and all other model numbers higher than that one.
 So a SDX225+ would mean the SDX225, 230, 330, 330D, etc. The models mentioned in this blog post are for models sold in the USA and this post contains affiliate links where I’ll make a small commission from the seller at no cost to you.

 NOTE: I’m a fabric crafter not a paper or vinyl crafter.
 So this post is geared strictly to cutting fabric with a ScanNCut.

 First of all, as a fabric crafter, why should you get a ScanNCut vs. a Cricut or Silhouette?
 Because the SNC can scan in paper applique patterns and cut your shapes exactly to the size needed for the pattern.
-But better yet, the cut file created by SNC is called an .fcm file and .fcm files can be imported into software like BES4 or Simply Applique (a model extracted from BES4 with fewer features and therefore less expensive than BES4) or into Embrilliance Stitch Artist 2, and with the touch of one button, turn that .fcm file into an embroidery applique file.
+But better yet, the cut file created by SNC is called an .fcm file and .fcm files can be imported into software like BES4 or Simply Applique (a module extracted from BES4 with fewer features and therefore less expensive than BES4) or into Embrilliance Stitch Artist 2, and with the touch of one button, turn that .fcm file into an embroidery applique file.
 It makes the placement line, tack down line, and the final blanket, satin, or motif stitch that works with all home embroidery machines regardless of brand.
 You do NOT need a Brother embroidery machine to do this because the embroidery files created in any of the software mentioned above works on all home embroidery machines.
 Magic my friends; pure magic.
 Check out my playlist on YouTube to see how this is done.

 Let me start by saying that ALL ScanNCut machines scan and cut the same.
 They all use the same optical scanning and blade cutting technology no matter whether you have the basic SDX85 or the top of the line (as of July 2022) the SDX330D.
 However, there are differences in the on-board screen size, the number of dpi (dots per inch) for scanning resolution, number of designs internal to the machine, accessories that come in the box, the ability to scan a 24″ mat, and most recently, the ability to ‘talk’ to the Brother Luminaire via My Connection technology.
 I’ve added some comparison charts at the bottom of this post.